Reviem0/CompSci-Notes/Networks and Security/Network Layer/Internet Layer.md

 	- Reduces address waste (e.g. allocating `/28` instead of a full `/24`)

 # Routing
-- Routers: Connect subnets; each interface has an IP address in it
+- Routers: Connect subnets; each interface has an IP address in its subnet.
+- Routing Tables: Determine next-hop paths